Superfluid stiffness in cuprates: Effect of Mott transition and phase competition: Model and method

 \subsection{Hubbard model}

 To simulate interactions affecting electrons in high-T$_c$ cuprates, it was suggested by Anderson~\citep{Anderson:1987} that the Hubbard model

 would encompass key aspects of these strongly correlated materials.
 Here, $t_{ij}$ are hopping amplitudes, $\sigma \in \{\uparrow,\downarrow\}$ are spin indices, $\hat{c}^{(\dagger)}_{i,\sigma}$ are annihilation (creation) operators in localized Wannier states labeled by $i,j$, while $\hat{n}_{i\sigma}=\hat{c}^{\dagger}_{i,\sigma}\hat{c}_{i,\sigma}$ is the number operator, and $U$ is the local repulsion normalized by the first-neighbor hopping term $t$.
 The Hubbard model for CuO$_2$ planes of cuprates~\cite{Jorgensen_structural_properties_YBCO} is on a square lattice with spacing $a$.
 We take $c$ for the lattice spacing in the perpendicular $z$ direction.
 We set $\hbar$, $k_B$, electric charge $e$ and lattice spacings $a$, $c$ equal to unity for the figures.
 Physical units are restored for a few estimates and for some formulae.
 We used first-, second- and third-neighbor hopping terms to simulate bare electronic dispersion relations.
 We denote these hoppings respectively by $t$, $t'$ and $t''$ (see Figs.~\ref{fig:superfluid_stiffness:orbital_basis_spin_up} and \ref{fig:superfluid_stiffness:stacked_CuO2_planes_c_axis}).
 The tight-binding band parameters used are displayed in Table~\ref{table:ch_cuprates_supraconducteurs:motivation_theorique:table_tight_binding_parameters}~\citep{Band_structure_hopping_terms_Pavarini,kyung_pseudogap_2004}.
-YBCO, LSCO and BSCCO are hole-doped compounds while NCCO is electron-doped.
+YBa$_2$Cu$_3$O$_7$ (YBCO), La$_{2-x}$Sr$_x$CuO$_4$ (LSCO) and Bi$_2$Sr$_2$CaCu$_2$O$_{8+x}$ (BSCCO) are hole-doped compounds while Nd$_{2-x}$Ce$_x$CuO$_4$ (NCCO) is electron-doped.
 Nevertheless, to highlight the physics we consider the whole range of dopings for all sets of parameters.

 In this work, we used the Green's functions obtained in Ref.~\onlinecite{foley_coexistence_2018} using CDMFT with the best available bath parametrization method, as described in the following subection.
 We also used the definitions given in Ref.~\onlinecite{foley_coexistence_2018} for the superconducting and antiferromagnetic order parameters, respectively denoted $\langle D\rangle$ and $\langle M\rangle$.